Mandalika (resort area): History

 The Indonesian government sold Mandalika to the Dubai Development Corporation for US$240 million in 2007.
-Due to the global financial crisis in 2008 funding dwindled, so the Emirates had no choice but to sell Mandalika back to the Indonesian government for half of the purchase price.
+Due to the 2008 financial crisis, funding dwindled, so the Emirates had no choice but to sell Mandalika back to the Indonesian government for half of the purchase price.
 The Indonesian then-President Susilo Bambang Yudhoyono officiated at the groundbreaking ceremony of the Mandalika development project on 21 October 2011.

 Six Memorandums of Understanding (MoU) on the development of the site were signed in conjunction with the ceremony.
 The proposal to grant special economic zone status to Mandalika resort area was based upon Law No. 30/2011 of the regulations covering Special Economic Zones and included in Government Regulation Number 2/2011 (on the Implementation of the Special Economic Zones).
 Government of Qatar signed a memorandum of understanding in 2018 to invest $500 million in the area.

 Development

 The Mandalika Resort Development Project is planned to be undertaken in an area of about 1,200 hectares site in Kuta, Pujut subdistrict and has a projected value of US$3 billion, which include approx 7.5 kilometers of white-sand beaches.
 Plans have been detailed for hotel, villa and a high end resort projects.
-A Formula One circuit, a plenary room for concert events, a seaport for excursions and other ships, an integrated Disneyland-styled theme park, an underwater park, golf course, mangrove park, eco park, and a technical park have all been proposed.
+A Formula One circuit, a plenary room for concert events, a seaport for excursions and other ships, an integrated Disneyland-styled theme park, an underwater park, a golf course, mangrove park, an eco park, and a technical park have all been proposed.

 Mandalika resort area is managed by the state-owned Indonesian Tourism Development Corporation (ITDC), which has five beaches in southern part of Lombok: Kuta Beach, Serenting Beach, Aan Cape, Keliuw Beach and Gerupuk Beach.
 The area of 1,179 hectares will be divided in three zones: